hyyper/fms-templating/README.md

 * Name Conventions
     * camelCase for identifier names (variables and functions).
     * Global variables written in UPPERCASE.
-    * Constants written in UPPERCASE.
+    * Constants written in UPPERCASE with underscores for word delimiting.

 # CSS
 * CSS Name Conventions